cathykam2006/Capstone-Retinal-Image-Classification-CNN/README.md

 My motivations for this project are two-folded:

 * I personally had undergone ICL surgery (a.k.a Implantable Collamer Lens Surgery).
-After witnessing how AI and machines play a major role in the diagnostic process, I decided to pursue further in this realm and utilized what I have learned in data science to create a deep learning net to help ophthalmologist land on a better informed diagnosis with the retinal image accordingly.
+After witnessing how AI and machines play a major role in the diagnostic process, I decided to utilize what I have learned in data science to create a deep learning classifier model to help ophthalmologist land on a better informed diagnosis accordingly.

 * As an aspiring data scientist, my ultimate aim to create a positive impact - no matter how small it is - to the world.
 This capstone project fulfills my little passion project and bring that long-envisioned prototype to reality.